Panthers-Labs-Pvt-Ltd/progressive.mind.framework/UI.md

 - **Final Step**: Chimera UI DNS set up and SSL certificate installation.

 ## User Flow

 1. **Login Screen Creation**
    - The journey starts with a login screen for Chimera, authenticated with User Authentication Service (see above).
    - Clients use this entry point to access Chimera UI securely.
 2. **Landing Page**
    - Upon successful login, users are directed to a **landing page**.
 There are two potential scenarios for this page:
      - **Scenario A:** User is already part of a team/workspace/project.
+       - **Sub-scenario A.A**: User is a part of a **single** team/workspace/project.
          - The landing page will see all the features available for the team - pipelines, dashboards, observability tools, and a search bar for quick navigation per his role as defined within the team.
+       - **Sub-scenario A.B:** User is part of **multiple** teams/workspaces/projects.
+         - User will see a dropdown to switch between teams/workspaces/projects.
+Once selected, follow the same steps as Sub-scenario A.A.
-        - **Scenario B:** User is not part of any team/workspace/project.
+     - **Scenario C:** User is not part of any team/workspace/project.
        - User will be able to see Observability and Metadata Manager Screens in a readonly mode.
 He can go ahead to create a new team/workspace/project.
 Please see the next step.
-        - **Scenario C:** User is part of multiple teams/workspaces/projects.
-            - User will see a dropdown to switch between teams/workspaces/projects.
-Once selected, follow the same steps as Scenario A in this bullet.
 3. **Team Onboarding Screen**
    - If the user wants to onboard their team, they will be directed to a new screen designed with a **step-based layout**.
    - The process includes:
      - **Step 1:** Defining services (e.g., Ray or others).
      - **Step 2:** Configuring role-based access controls (RBAC) to establish team permissions.
      - **Step 3:** Additional fields or requirements that need further clarification.

 ## Next Steps

 - Clarify backend onboarding steps and processes.
 - Define the "no data available" flow for the landing page.
 - Expand details for team onboarding fields and steps.